What is the Physical Therapy Compact?

 Allowing qualified out-of-state physical therapists and physical therapist assistants to obtain practice privileges in Pennsylvania means that patientswill have access to additional healthcare providers as the demand for physical therapy services rises.

-Once the Compact has been fully implemented, physical therapists and physical therapist assistants will have the ability to designate Pennsylvania as their home state and receive compact privileges in other member states.
+Not yet.
+Once the compact is fully implemented on July 7, 2025, physical therapists and physical therapist assistants will have the ability to designate Pennsylvania as their home state and receive compact privileges in other member states.
 In addition, out-of-state physical therapists and physical therapist assistants will have the ability to request compact privileges to work in Pennsylvania..

 More information about the PT Compact and practice privilege requirements for other member states is available on the PT Compact Commission’s website.